-Continuing earlier work on heat pipe for fission power (further reading also available: Low Cost Radiator for Fission Surface Power II) Advanced Cooling Technologies, Inc. (ACT) developed a series of titanium-water heat pipe radiators to remove the waste heat from Kilopower system convertors.
+Continuing earlier work on heat pipes for fission power (further reading also available: Low-Cost Radiator for Fission Surface Power II) Advanced Cooling Technologies, Inc. (ACT) developed a series of titanium-water heat pipe radiators to remove the waste heat from Kilopower system convertors.
 The titanium-water heat pipes have an advanced fluid management design, enabling the heat pipes and the Kilopower system to:

-- Transport waste heat in space and surface operations
+- Thermal Management: Transport waste heat in space and surface operations

-- Survive and startup smoothly after being exposed to a frozen condition during launching or afterwards.
+- Survive and startup smoothly after being exposed to a frozen condition during launching or afterward.

 The Kilopower system is an affordable, small-scale nuclear fission power plant that is designed to produce 1 to 10 kW of electricity to support NASA future space transportation and planetary exploration missions (figure 1).
 The Kilopower system uses Stirling conversion to generate power.
 The thermal energy generated from a nuclear fission reactor is transferred to the Stirling convertor hot-end via a series of high temperature (>800°C) alkali metal heat pipes.
 Parts of the thermal energy will be converted into usable electricity.
 The remaining waste heat needs to be removed from the Stirling convertor cold-end and ultimately rejected to the space environment through radiators.

 ACT designed and fabricated multiple titanium-water heat pipes with radiator panels attached.
 Their thermal performance was validated through experimental measurement conducted both in ambient and a space-relevant environment (i.e. thermal vacuum chamber).
 The titanium-water heat pipes, operating at 400K, must be able to function and survive under the following four conditions:

 - Operating in space without gravity forces.

 - Operating on a planetary surface with a reduced gravity force for working fluid return.